IanKeen/IanKeen.github.io/_posts/2018-03-01-better-codable-models-through-composition.md

 ## The end!

 There are many ways to skin a cat, but hopefully this has shown a couple of interesting way to solve some common problems using wrapper types and some pretty nifty Swift features.

+There are a lot of additions that can be made to improve the ergonomics of these types also such as:

+- `ExpressibleBy*` conformance
+- Supporting values other than `String`

+But I'll leave these as an exercise for the reader 🤘

 If you have any feedback feel free to reach out!